jwashek/jwashek.github.io.NEW/_posts/2020-11-03-htb-mischief-writeup.md

 image: /assets/img/post/htb/mischief/01_infocard.png
 ---

 This was an insane difficulty box and had many tricky steps to fully compromise it.
-Good learning path to:
+Good learning path for:
 * UDP Service Enumeration
 * SNMP to obtain IPv6 Address
 * ICMP Data Exfiltration